Circoloco Thailand 2023 sees a fantastic line-up this upcoming January

 Circoloco Thailand 2023: Dates, lineup, and tickets

-From Ibiza straight to Phuket for the third time, Circoloco Thailand 2023 will take place at the Baba Beach Club Natai in Phang Nga.
+From Ibiza straight to Phuket for the third time, the festival will take place at the Baba Beach Club Natai in Phang Nga.
 The event will feature two separate line-ups on two Saturdays: 14 January and 21 January 2023.

 Bringing the iconic sounds of Ibiza’s underground scene to Phang Nga, the line-up is designed to recreate a legendary Monday at DC10.
 Find the full list below: